WORK

 Futureproof Electric Kettle

-An electric kettle that invites users to repair.
+An electric kettle that reduces e-waste by inviting users to repair

-Rather than hiding its technical systems, NENGXIU Electric Kettle makes maintenance and repair legible, safe, and engaging, reframing repair from a moment of concern into an act of care.
+Rather than hiding its technical systems, the Futureproof Electric Kettle makes maintenance and repair legible, safe, and engaging, reframing repair from a moment of concern into an act of care.

 Problem